zhangzeyingvv/MagneticKP/README.md

 v1.02   2022/10/15

-* Add a bandManipulate kp Hamiltonian.
-See example.nb file for examples.
+* Add a bandManipulate for kp Hamiltonian.
+See example.nb file for example.